landscapeInstitute/my-landscapeinstitute-wp/README.md

+## MyLI WP Plugin

 ### Description

 On it's own, when this plugin is installed it merely allows use of the myli_wp class which is an extended class of the myLI PHP class which uses wordpress data to store its settings.
-You can extend the MyLI Class to provide additional functionality or use it's instance in your own classes or use it's actions.
+You can use the functions, methods, actions and filters provided by this plugin to add additional functionality.

 ### Installation